Kristin Hayter: Musical style and influences

 Lingua Ignota's two 2017 releases, Let the Evil of His Own Lips Cover Him and All Bitches Die, have been described using a wide range of musical genres, including baroque, black metal, classical, death industrial, doom metal, electronic, extreme metal, experimental, folk, harsh noise wall, metal, industrial, neoclassical, noise, opera, power electronics and spiritual.
 Her third studio album, Caligula, features fewer industrial and electronic influences.
 Hayter herself admits she has difficulty describing her musical genre.

 Generally, Hayter draws inspiration from people "who've been through hard shit and keep going.
 The people who are still strong even if they're struggling to have their voices heard."
 She first became interested in rock music when she found a cassette tape copy of Nirvana's 1991 album Nevermind left behind by her cousin, and became "obsessed" with Kurt Cobain.
 She said, "I became enamored of [Cobain] and wanted to be him, wanted to make music like him, wanted to have a voice like him."
 The interest in Cobain inspired her to take singing lessons in grade school.
 By high school, her music tastes evolved into underground, extreme and complex artists including grindcore band the Locust, extreme metal band Cattle Decapitation, free jazz founder Ornette Coleman, experimental noise musician Aaron Dilloway, and avant-garde musician John Zorn.
 Both Trent Reznor and Nine Inch Nails had an early influence, and she estimates that she likely saw the music video for "Closer" when she was about 12 years old.
 She said of Nine Inch Nails' seminal 1994 second album: "The Downward Spiral was a gateway into industrial music and then noise and experimental.
 It's not too difficult to get from Nine Inch Nails to [Einstürzende] Neubauten to Merzbow."
-She's particularly influenced by vocalists, including German musician Blixa Bargeld (Einstürzende Neubauten, Nick Cave and the Bad Seeds), German new wave vocalist Klaus Nomi, American composer Cathy Berberian, Hungarian extreme metal vocalist Attila Csihar and Greek-American avant-garde musician Diamanda Galás.
+She is particularly influenced by vocalists, including German musician Blixa Bargeld (Einstürzende Neubauten, Nick Cave and the Bad Seeds), German new wave vocalist Klaus Nomi, American composer Cathy Berberian, Hungarian extreme metal vocalist Attila Csihar and Greek-American avant-garde musician Diamanda Galás.
 Hayter has also studied traditional Bulgarian polyphony.